 In May 2015, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2015-07, Disclosures for Investments in Certain Entities that Calculate Net Asset Value per Share (or Its Equivalent) (Topic 820) which eliminates the requirement to categorize within the fair value hierarchy all investments for which fair value is measured using the net asset value per share practical expedient.
 Disclosures are required by class of investment and should include a description of any redemption terms and conditions and any significant restriction on the ability to sell the investments.
 This ASU is to be applied retrospectively to all periods presented and is effective for fiscal years beginning after December 15, 2016, with early adoption permitted.
-The Foundation has elected early adoption of this ASU.
+The Foundation adopted ASU 2015-07 during the year ended December 31, 2015.